sarangzambare/nmt_attention/README.md

 ## Attention models

 Attention models (due to [Dzmitry Bahdanau, Kyunghyun Cho, Yoshua Bengio](https://arxiv.org/abs/1409.0473)) work by stacking up one more layer of RNNs (LSTM/GRU) over the input layer, the so called "attention layer".
 The number of times this RNN is unrolled is equal to the number of output units (in this case, the number of words in the translated text).
 Each unit in this layer is connected to all the units of the input layer, and receives a "context" variable denoted by ***C***.
+In the figure below, the input layer is a **Bi-directional LSTM**.
+Simple uni-directional LSTMs can also be used but to capture connections amongst words better, B-RNNs are recommended, but they come at an increased computational cost.

 ![alt text](https://raw.githubusercontent.com/sarangzambare/nmt_attention/master/png/attention.png)